MicrosoftDocs/azure-devops-docs/docs/pipelines/artifacts/npm.md

 #### [YAML](#tab/yaml/)

 ::: moniker range=">= azure-devops-2019"
-To publish your npm packages to Azure Artifacts feeds from your Pipeline, you must first provide the **Project Collection Build Service** identity a **Contributor** access to your feed.
-See [Add users/groups permissions](../../artifacts/feeds/feed-permission.md#adding-usersgroups-permissions-to-a-feed) for details.
+To publish your npm packages to Azure Artifacts feeds from your Pipeline, you must first provide a **Contributor** access to the **Project Collection Build Service** identity.
+See [Add users/groups permissions](../../artifacts/feeds/feed-permissions.md#adding-usersgroups-permissions-to-a-feed) for more details.

 Add the npm task to your yaml pipeline as follows to publish your package to your feed.